-The Learning Zone (consisting of our Pastoral Team, Safeguarding Team and SEND Team) exists to support our students.
-The Learning Zone team are able to support students who find keeping to normal Academy patterns and procedures difficult as the result of their additional needs.
-The Learning Zone is staffed by a dedicated team of support staff and teachers.
+The Pastoral Team, alongside the Safeguarding and SEND teams, exists to support our students.
+The Pastoral Team are able to support students who find keeping to normal Academy patterns and procedures difficult as the result of their additional needs.
+Pastoral Team is staffed with a dedicated team of support staff and teachers.
 For some students that have a range of needs that require support from different agencies, it may be appropriate to assess those needs by using the Early Help Assessment (EHA).
 A variety of other agencies may also be involved.
 We will consult with and keep parents and carers informed to ensure that we are able to adapt our approach as necessary.